Istanbul Bebek Neighborhood

 Turkey’s most well-known university located on the uphill Bebek.
 Bosphorus University, founded as Robert College by an Englishman Cyrus Hamlin in 1863, shares the hillside with the Sultan Mehmed II’s Rumeli Fortress.

-Rumeli Fortress is located nearby Bebek Neighborhood
+Rumeli Fortress is located near Bebek Neighborhood

 Poseidon Fish Restaurant